yannie-cakes/yannie-cakes/README.md

 - 👀 I’m interested in games and stuff that makes my life easier ^_^
 - 🌱 I’m currently learning web development with a little bit of python!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a comsci major!
+- ⚡ Fun fact: I'm a comsci major + I'm currently doing The Odin Project!

 <!---
 yannie-cakes/yannie-cakes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.